First-time parents often have this question about their kid’s oral health: “When should my kid’s first dental visit be?”

 Cleaning and fluoride application

-First dental visit is mostly for consultation (and sometimes clinical examination) due to one important reason: the dentist wouldn’t want to scare the kid by doing routine dental work right away.
+The first dental visit is mostly for consultation (and sometimes clinical examination) due to one important reason: the dentist wouldn’t want to scare the kid by doing routine dental work right away.

 As much as possible, no procedures should be performed because they want this first dental visit to be as comfortable and relaxing as possible.